-Hyperbaric Oxygen Therapy at 2 ATA increases blood oxygen content by 25%, but increases plasma and tissue oxygen tension 10-fold.
+Hyperbaric Oxygen Therapy at 2 ATA increases blood oxygen content by 25%, but increases plasma and tissue oxygen tension 10 to 30 fold.
 The net effect is a threefold increase in oxygen diffusion through tissue fluids.

 Increased oxygen reduces edema through vasoconstriction, which further promotes oxygenation.
 Increased oxygen tensions in hypoxic tissues allow healing and helps prevent spread of infection and damage to adjacent, non-involved tissue, decreasing complication rates and cost of management.

 Hyperbaric Oxygen Therapy speeds demarcation of non-viable tissue, and reduces reperfusion injury by preventing lipid peroxidation, neutrophill adherence, and free radical buildup.

 A placebo-controlled randomized and double blind clinical trial in acute limb-threatening trauma to the extremities.
 Statistically significant improvement in outcome occurred in the HBO group.
 HBO therapy improved wound healing, reduced the number of surgical procedures, and likewise reduced the number of amputations that became necessary.
 (Bouachour MD, Cronier P, Gouello JP, et al.:The Journal of Trauma: Injury, Infection, and Critical Care 1996; 41(2): 333-339)